InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/interact-foundry.md

 ## Invoke function - transaction

-Transactions modify state, and are write operations.
+Transactions are write operations.
-So smart contract state is updated.
+So smart contract **state is updated**.
-The transaction must be signed by a wallet, and transaction fees (gas) need to be paid.
+As *state change* can occur, the transaction must be signed by a wallet, and transaction fees (gas) need to be paid.

 Use the following command to transact the `increment(num)` function.